pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

   ...
 }
 ```
+Note by now this field is used only by write requests like `Prewrite` and `Commit`.

 - Support timeout check during the request handling in TiKV.
 When there's new point get and batch point get
-requests are created, the `kv_read_timeout` value should be read from the `GetReuqest` and `BatchGetRequest`
+requests are received, the `kv_read_timeout` value should be read from the `GetReuqest` and `BatchGetRequest`
-and passed to the `pointGetter`.
-But by now there's no canceling mechanism when the task is scheduled to the
+requests and passed to the `pointGetter`.
+By now there's no canceling mechanism when the task is scheduled to the
 read pool in TiKV, a simpler way is to check the deadline duration before next processing and try to return
-directly if the deadline is already exceeded so the resources could be saved.
+directly if the deadline is exceeded, but once the read task is spawned to the read pool it could not be
+canceled anymore.
 ```rust
 pub fn get(
     &self,